|

 2005:

 This year VIDYA selected another 20 slums to work with.
 We saw this as an opportunity to share our experience with many more communities – we used the same methodology that we have been practicing.
 However, this year we started introducing structured plays and then continue with Forum Theatre.
-Within the last six months, 20 structured plays (PI) were preformed:
+Within the last six months, 20 structured plays (PI) were preformed: One of the four plays was selected for each performance:

 January 2005, Mr. Parry Singh, Computer Specialist conducted a training session in basic computer application skills for our Office Assistant and 2 of VIDYA's Performers.